Brussels shared cars victim of vandalism

 May 02, 2023

 In Belgium, a comprehensive mobility offer is a decisive factor for seven out of ten employees in choosing their employer.
 That’s the result of a European survey of the Arval Mobility Observatory interrogating employees in the private sector.
-The observatory questioned 2 905 European employees foThis content has been archived.
-Log in or Subscribe to […]
+The observatory questioned 2 905 European employees for this Employee Mobility Survey, living in Belgium, France, Germany, […]

 Poppy allows users to pay per minute or kilometer